equalitie/EchoChamber/README.md

 EchoChamber is test harness and set of integration tests for the np1sec library.

-# Installation
+# Setup

 Clone this git repository to your machine.
-Rename `config.yml.example` to `config.yml` and edit the file according to your needs.
+Rename `config.yml.example` to `config.yml` and edit the file as appropriate.

 To run EchoChamber, you need to install dependencies first, by launching:

       pip install -r requirements.txt